SvenKoos/Smart-Watchy/README.md

 The Smart Watchy firmware is now available on LilyGo.
 It is compatible with the existing companion mobile app for Android.
 The firmware directory contains appropriate directories for Watchy and LilyGo versions.

+## Smart Watchy firmware for LilyGo
 Smart Watchy firmware for LilyGo is running on LilyGo T-Watch-S3 and T-Watch-S3 Ultra.
-The firmware is based on LilyGo library 0.1.0 sharing the same features as firmware for Watchy.
+The firmware is based on LilyGo library 0.1.0 sharing the same features as firmware for Watchy but adding:
+- Time-based one-time password (TOTP) compatible with Microsoft Entra.ID and Google

+### Build and Deployment
+Change additionally the TOTP secret in settings.h to your own.